7 Long Island Neighborhoods Made for Millennials

 #6.
 Babylon Village

 Residents from all over Long Island head to Babylon Village for nightlife.
+The Southern State Parkway provides a key commuting route for Babylon Village residents, offering convenient access to Rockville Centre and nearby attractions.
 If you move to this ‘burb, you’ll have tons of dining and entertainment options right in your backyard.

 Deer Park Avenue is a particularly popular go-to, lined with local favorites like Kotobuki, Horace & Sylvia’s Publick House, and Barrique Kitchen & Wine Bar.
 One of the neighborhood’s most popular happy hour spots is the Post Office Cafe.
 It’s located in a historic USPS building just a short walk from the Babylon train station.
 And with the Argyle Theatre in the heart of town, you don’t have to go into Manhattan for Broadway-style shows.